 Diplomat.
 Culturalist.
-Civic innovator.
-Conversation advocate.
+Conversation curator.
 Politico.
 Bon vivant.

 While at the State Department, Julie executed diplomatic ventures as varied as entrepreneurship diplomacy, hip hop diplomacy, and food diplomacy.
-She helped launch President Obama’s Global Entrepreneurship Summit -- which has brought together over 30,000 entrepreneurs, investors and innovators in eight countries.
+She helped launch President Obama’s Global Entrepreneurship Summit—which has brought together over 30,000 entrepreneurs, investors and innovators in eight countries.
 And authored the first U.S. regional foreign policy in North Africa to include government, CEOs, and young entrepreneurs.

 Most recently, Egan served in The White House on a historic team of senior advisors sent by President Obama to Detroit to assist in the recovery of an iconic American city following the most significant muncipal bankruptcy in U.S. history.
 In Detroit, she initiated the first refugee resettlement strategy for Detroit and a city-wide conversation on how urban diplomacy could be used in Detroit's renaissance.